In a previous post named "The Nursing Class Hero", I stated the following:

 Back in the day, nursing was a non-professional, relatively unskilled form of labor wherein nurses were at the beck and call of all-powerful physicians.
-Over a long period of time, nursing lacked any quantifiable scientific data or practices to underscore the importance of our contributions, thus we were relegated to a rather working class level of recognition, remuneration and respect (the "Three R's" which I just identified).Since we've now identified my three R's, let's examine each one, shall we?
+Over a long period of time, nursing lacked any quantifiable scientific data or practices to underscore the importance of our contributions, thus we were relegated to a rather working class level of recognition, remuneration and respect (the "Three R's" which I just identified).Since we've now identified my three R's, let's examine each one:

 We all want to be recognized, both for our efforts and who we are.
 As I stated in the previous paragraph, nurses lacked recognition of their importance for decades.
 In Victorian times, nurses were often seen as "loose women" and "opium users" with poor morals, gallivanting with doctors when they should have been home in the kitchen baking cookies, feeding babies, and ministering to their husbands' needs.